 Panasonic has factories on every continent bar Antarctica and in addition to its own operations the company has a large number of co-operative ventures especially in the parts and industrial sectors.
 It was amongst other things the first foreign electronics company to set up shop in China at the behest of Deng Xiaoping in 1987, the company was thus for years the best known foreign company in China which is the reason the Matsushita name is still used over there, although primarily for industrial products rather than consumer equipment.
 Also has owned the JVC company all the way since 1954 but that company is operated completely independently, and took over Sanyo in 2009.

 Parasound USA based maker of hi-fi electronics and in wall or "architectural" speakers in addition to manufacturing high end amplification under the Halo brand.
-Homepage:http://www.parasound.com.
-Distributed in Cyprus by P. Nikitas, in Danmark by Tekni-Fi, in Italy by Hi-Fi United, in Poland by Rhythmica, in Singapore by X Audio and in Sweden by Ljudtema.
+Homepage:http://www.parasound.com Distributed in Belgium and Luxembourg by DSM Audio Consulting, in Cyprus by P. Nikitas, in Danmark by Tekni-Fi, in Italy by Hi-Fi United, in Poland by Rhythmica, in Singapore by X Audio and in Sweden by Ljudtema.
 Parasound Products Inc., 950 Battery Street, Second Floor, San Francisco, CA 94111, USA.
 Tel : +415 397 7100.
 Fax : +415 397 0144..

 Parrot French manufacturer of high tech consumer audio and other CE products including wireless/ipod dock omnidirectional speakers, wireless car audio products and so on, the company is also a provider of OEM and ODM solutions to a large number of car manufacturers.
 Distribution: In Australia by Maxmedia, in Greece by Acoustic Design, in Poland by Horn Distribution and in Scandinavia by Audionord AB Homepage:http://www.parrot.com .
 Parrot 174, Quai de Jemmapes, Paris 75010, France